Christmas Trivia and The Reason For The Season

-I thought by the time I was a successful 50-year old adult I’d be tired of putting people’s yard reindeers in sex positions.
+I thought by the time I was a successful 50-year-old adult I’d be tired of putting people’s yard reindeer in sex positions.
 I was wrong.

 The movie Elf is the funniest movie about a kidnapped baby I have ever seen.

 If Santa rode a motorcycle, what kind would it be? . . .
 A Holly Davidson!